hazlamahedich/strike2/STRIKE_USER_MANUAL_UPDATED.md

    - Define acceptable use parameters
    - Set up content warnings

+5. **Mock Data Integration**:
+   - When mock data is enabled, the system displays simulated usage data
+   - This allows testing and demonstration without incurring actual API costs
+   - You can enable mock data in the **Development Mode** section
+   - A note appears on the Usage tab when viewing mock data
-For detailed information on managing language models, see the [Language Model Management](#language-model-management) section.

-### Development Mode
+For detailed information on managing language models, see the [Language Model Management](#language-model-management) section. ### Development Mode

 The Development Mode section provides tools and settings for developers and testers: